andyglick/maven-multi-level-modules-project/README.md

 It turns out that the GAV applies here.
 GAV is a Maven technical concept that resolves to GroupId, ArtifactId and Version.

-So in the case of executing only the test phase in the maven-multiple-level-modules-first module the syntax would be:
+So in the case of executing the test phase only in the maven-multiple-level-modules-first module the syntax would be:

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first

-To execute only the AppTest test class the syntax would be:
+To execute only the AppTest test class during that test phase the syntax would be:

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first -Dtest=AppTest